-All IP devices need addresses, and ISC DHCP is the easiest and most efficient way to provide them.
-ISC DHCP is open source software that implements the Dynamic Host Configuration Protocol for connection to an IP network.
-It is production-grade software that offers a complete solution for implementing DHCP servers, relay agents, and clients for small local networks to large enterprises.
-ISC DHCP solution supports both IPv4 and IPv6, and is suitable for use in high-volume and high-reliability applications.
-DHCP is available for free download under the terms of the ISC License, a BSD style license.
+ISC DHCP offers a complete open source solution for implementing DHCP servers, relay agents, and clients.
+ISC DHCP supports both IPv4 and IPv6, and is suitable for use in high-volume and high-reliability applications.
+DHCP is available for free download under the terms of the MPL 2.0 license.

 What is DHCP?